ITDMKhoi/node.js-typescript-boilerplate/static/turkeychili.md

 ## Instructions

 1. Heat the oil over high heat in a large heavy pot and add the turkey meat.
-Cook until lightly browned, about 5 minute
+Cook until lightly browned, about 5 minutes, ch